lnapoli87/HOL4/hands-on-lab.md

-Module XX: *Manage Lists in a O365 tenant with iOS*
+Module XX: *Manage Exchange mailbox in a O365 tenant with iOS*
 ==========================

 ##Overview

-The lab lets students use an AzureAD account to manage lists in a O365 Sharepoint tenant with an iOS app.
+The lab lets students use an AzureAD account to manage an Exchange mailbox in a O365 tenant with an iOS app.

 ##Objectives

-- Learn how to create a client for O365 to manage lists and listsItems
+- Learn how to create a client for O365 to manage an Exchange mailbox
-- Learn how to add features to create, edit and delete lists and items within an iOS app.
+- Learn how to add features to list folders and messages

 ##Prerequisites